-- (TSU) Technology and Software Unrestricted for software updates destined to civil end users that are companies of exempted jurisdictions (see § 740.13(c) of the EAR). - (AVS) License Exception Aircraft, Vessels and Spacecraft paragraphs (a) and (b) of \$\frac{5}{40.15}\$ of the EAR, excluding any aircraft registered in, owned, or controlled by, or under charter or lease by Russia or Belarus, or a national of Russia or Belarus; - (ENC) Encryption commodities, software, and technology for exporting less sensitive items (e.g. mass market) to civil end users of exempted jurisdictions (see § 740.17 of the EAR); and; - (CCD) Consumer Communication Devices for exporting certain eligible commodities and software as described in § 740.19 of the EAR.
+- (TSU) Technology and Software Unrestricted for software updates destined to civil end users that are companies of exempted10 jurisdictions (see § 740.13(c) of the EAR). - (AVS) License Exception Aircraft, Vessels and Spacecraft paragraphs (a) and (b) of § 740.15 of the EAR, excluding any aircraft registered in, owned, or controlled by, or under charter or lease by Russia or Belarus, or a national of Russia or Belarus; - (ENC) Encryption commodities, software, and technology for exporting less sensitive items (e.g. mass market) to civil end users of exempted11 jurisdictions (see § 740.17 of the EAR); and: - (CCD) Consumer Communication Devices for exporting certain eligible commodities and software as described in § 740.19 of the EAR.

 Finally, please note while there may be overlap, the export controls of the CCL operate distinctly from the sanctions export restrictions contained in Section 1(a)(ii) of EO 14068.
 The list for the latter may be found here.
-If any of these listed goods are being exported to Russia, U.S. persons and U.S. dollars cannot be involved barring a license - regardless of whether the good shipped is U.S. origin or not.
+If any of these listed goods are being exported to Russia, U.S. persons and U.S. dollars cannot be involved barring a license - if the product is considered to be U.S.-origin under the EAR.

 Disclaimer: This Member Alert is intended to provide only general guidance and information pertaining to the issues identified and commented upon herein.
 The content of this Alert is not intended to be, and should not be treated as being final and binding legal advice.
-If Members consider they are likely to or in fact have encountered problems or difficulties as discussed in this Alert, they are asked to
+If Members consider they are likely to or in fact have encountered problems or difficulties as discussed in this Alert, they are asked to contact the Club and obtain further legal advice relevant to their specific circumstances.

-&lt;sup>10 License Exception TSU for software updates for civil end-users that are wholly-owned U.S. subsidiaries, branches, or sales offices, foreign subsidiaries, branches, or sales offices of U.S. companies that are joint ventures with other U.S. and companies, joint ventures of U.S. companies with companies headquartered in countries from Country Group A:5 and A:6 in supplement no. 1 to part 740 of the EAR countries, the wholly-owned subsidiaries, branches, or sales offices of companies headquartered in country Group A:5 and A:6 in supplement no. 1 to part 740, or joint ventures of companies headquartered in Country Group A:5 and A:6 (§ 740.13(c) of the EAR).
+10 License Exception TSU for software updates for civil end-users that are wholly-owned U.S. subsidiaries, branches, or sales offices, foreign subsidiaries, branches, or sales offices of U.S. companies that are joint ventures with other U.S. and companies, joint ventures of U.S. companies with companies headquartered in countries from Country Group A:5 and A:6 in supplement no. 1 to part 740 of the EAR countries, the wholly-owned subsidiaries, branches, or sales offices of companies headquartered in countries from Country Group A:5 and A:6 in supplement no. 1 to part 740, or joint ventures of companies headquartered in Country Groups A:5 and A:6 (§ 740.13(c) of the EAR).